wilsonmar/wilsonmar.github.io/_posts/2021-04-08-enterprise-software.md

    Enterprise need complex queries.
 For example, Microsoft Azure has KQL (Kusto Query Language) with <a target="_blank" href="https://jmespath.org/tutorial.html">JMESPath</a> to select specific values from within a sea of data.

-1. Hierarchy of groups
+## 7. Hierarchy of groups

    Tags are useful and flexibile, but may not be sophisticated enough for enterprises.

    Enterprises deal with large amount of data and people by grouping them in various ways, as in an organization chart or vice presidents above directors above managers, etc.

-1. Breakdowns and summaries over time
+## 8. Breakdowns and summaries over time

    Each level in each hierarchy needs to have its own set of reports and visualizations.
 Such reporting is needed on daily, weekly, monthly, quarterly, yearly basis as well as custom-defined periods.

    For example, GitHub provides users a rich API to retrieve data set of data from GrapQL APIs.
 However, enterprise GitHub users need to create their own reports and visualizations.

-1. Testing automation
+## 9. Testing automation

+   Enterprise developers tend to offer more sophisticated tools for developer productivity.

    For example, Microsoft's Visual Studio (not the free Visual Studio Code), but the client IDE, has an <a target="_blank" href="https://visualstudio.microsoft.com/vs/compare/">Enterprise level subscription which provides</a>:

    * Live Dependency Validation
    * Architectural Layer Diagrams
    * Architectural Validation
+   <br /><br />

    Advanced Debugging and Diagnostics:
    * IntelliTrace
    * Code Clone